OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/running_kubernetes_clusters.md

 ## Overview

+In this tutorial, you can deploy a full-fledged Kubernetes cluster on the KVM hypervisor on AWS, and test it by running a sample application.

 This tutorial is intended as a continuation of [Deploy OpenNebula on AWS with miniONE]({{% relref "deploy_opennebula_on_aws" %}}).
 If you followed that first tutorial you should have an OpenNebula Front-end running on an AWS bare-metal instance, complete with a KVM Host.

-In this tutorial, you can deploy a full-fledged Kubernetes cluster on the KVM hypervisor on AWS, and test it by running a sample application.

-You can also use this tutorial to deploy to an on-premises host -- for example, if you followed the previous tutorial [Deploy OpenNebula On-prem with miniONE]({{% relref "deploy_opennebula_onprem_with_minione" %}}).
+However, you should also be able to complete this tutorial on your own on-premises installation -- for example if you followed [Deploy OpenNebula On-prem with miniONE]({{% relref "deploy_opennebula_onprem_with_minione" %}}).
+The basic requisites for this tutorial are a server with an OpenNebula Front-end node and a KVM Host.

-Like the WordPress VM, the Kubernetes cluster is available in the [OpenNebula Public Marketplace](https://marketplace.opennebula.io).
+The Kubernetes cluster deployed in this tutorial is available in the [OpenNebula Public Marketplace](https://marketplace.opennebula.io).
 You can find it as the multi-VM appliance **Service OneKE**, the OpenNebula Kubernetes Edition.

 To deploy the Kubernetes cluster, we’ll follow these high-level steps: